idan-dover/chip-chip-javascript/README.md

 # Chip-Chip

-my front end for a dummy coupon website
+my front end for a dummy coupon website built with react

 to see the website simply go to ▶ https://chip-chip.netlify.app/